FlipFlaptheTraitor/Book-Search-Engine/README.md

   ## Installation
-This program simply requires running npm install in order to run after being cloned from the repository.
+This program simply requires running npm install in order to run after being cloned from the repository. to run the program run the command npm run start:dev
   ## Usage
 Live deployment can be found here https://calm-gorge-59351.herokuapp.com/
   ## Credits